 The initial batch of RasPi units will not ship with a case, power supply or SD card (the main storage medium your OS will reside on) in order to keep the cost down.
 A 5v micro USB power supply, cables and such will be available to ship at launch for an additional fee, and it’s great to be given the option as many of us have too many cables lying around already.
 According to the project website the unit will also comfortably run off 4xAA batteries for true portability.

-As for a case: there are already many concepts and designs surfacing on the forum including two cases made from Lego, the “Iceberg” case and this concept with official cases coming in Q2.
+As for a case: there are already many concepts and designs surfacing on the forum including two cases made from Lego, and with official cases coming in Q2.
 Integrating the RasPi into existing technology (a monitor, keyboard, unwanted electronics) also provides some exciting housing possibilities!

 The Raspberry Pi will include support for Fedora (the recommended OS), Debian and ArchLinux from the get-go as these all come in ARM flavour.
 Ubuntu is currently not a viable solution as the ARM edition has been dropped and neither is the upcoming ARM version of Windows 8 unless Microsoft get on-board and help out.
 Python will be the officially supported educational programming language, but any code that compiles for ARMv6 will be supported.